 Best yet, I noticed there is no longer a stigma with Dojo points!
 Well behaved students could have 100 points if they have been saving up or zero points because they just redeemed theirs.
 Students who struggle with choices are not singled out either.
 I hear many students encouraging others to get to the point value that student set as their goal.
 I have also seen friends helping friends make better choices so that friend can have the same reward they have.
 (Think about those chatty kids who sneak to talk who now try to quiet down their best friend so they can both take their shoes off at school tomorrow.
 Also think about those rough students who like to wrestle around encouraging their friends to stop before anything starts.)

-I hope this tip helps you to use Classroom Dojo like never before!
+I hope this tip helps you to use Class Dojo like never before!
 I hope it creates a great atmosphere for your students, their parents, and yourself.